duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 2. A spacious area, at least 5ft by 5ft (or 1.5m by 1.5m).

 3. An area where you can instruct people to keep a safe distance while flying your drone.
-For example, an area right in the middle of a pedestrian street is not fit for this as young kids from your neighborhood could come running in at any time.
+For example, an area right in the middle of a pedestrian street may not be a good fit since young kids from your neighborhood may come running in at any time.

 ## Handin

-Use this [link](https://classroom.github.com/a/uJlsyv4y) to access the assignment on Github classroom.
+Use this [link](https://classroom.github.com/a/p1OGBNg3) to access the assignment on Github classroom.
 Commit the files to hand in, as you did in the Introduction assignment.

 Your handin should contain the following files: